 The California Government Code and the Authority's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law.
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
 The Authority's funds held with the City of Sacramento investment pool fall under the same requirements as noted above.
-In addition, the Authority maintains interest-bearing impound deposits in the amount of \$119,367 and \$140,311 as of June 30, 2016 and 2015, respectively, with the California Housing Finance Agency ("CalHFA") as required by the Authority's note payable with CalHFA.
+In addition, the Authority maintains interest-bearing impound deposits and replacement reserve account in the amount of \$113,978 and \$119,367 as of June 30, 2017 and 2016, respectively, with the California Housing Finance Agency ("CalHFA") as required by the Authority's note payable with CalHFA.
 All such impound deposits are entirely insured or collateralized with securities held by the mortgagor in the Authority's name.

-At June 30, 2016 and 2015, the carrying amounts of the Authority's deposits with financial institution were \$3,714,641 and \$2,256,655, respectively.
-The financial institution balances at June 30, 2016 and 2015 were \$3,794,242 and \$2,312,926, respectively.
+At June 30, 2017 and 2016, the carrying amounts of the Authority's deposits with financial institution were \$879,408 and \$3,714,641, respectively.
+The financial institution balances at June 30, 2017 and 2016 were \$1,523,949 and \$3,794,242, respectively.